fedcba499/notes/machine_learning_defination.md

 ## Public Datasets
 - ImageNet Dataset has 14 million images accross 20k Categories
 - COCO (Common Objects in COntext) Dataset has 80 different type of object, it comes in various sizes
-- CIFAR-10 / 100 (Canadian Institute For Advanced Research) contain 60k images accross 10 / 100 categories
+- CIFAR-10 / 100 (Canadian Institute For Advanced Research) contain 60k images accross 10 / 100 categories of 32 x 32 Pixels.
 - DOTA (Dataset for Object deTection in Aerial Images) has 15 Categories
 - fashionMNIST

+## What is TorchVision?
+TorchVision is a component of PyTorch, which provides pre-trained models, datasets and utility functions to simplify the development process.
+- **Pre-trained Models** : ResNet, VGG, Inception etc
+- **Datasets** : CIFAR-10.
+CIFAR-100, COCO, MNIST etc
+- **Data Tranformtion** : Image Resizing, Cropping, Rotation, Normalization, Enhancing the Quality etc
+- **Object Detect and Segmentation** : Faster R-CNN, Mask R-CNN models etc

 # What is yaml ?
 YAML is to create configuration files.
 It's recommended that configuration files be written in YAML rather than JSON, even though they can be used interchangeably in most cases, because YAML has better readability (like Python Syntax, white space) and is more user-friendly.